This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-I spent a long time introducing C++’s static reflection.
-Actually, I really like C++’s compile-time computation and am very interested in its development history.
-C++’s compile-time computation has been developed step by step, with many wise masters proposing their unique ideas, turning the impossible into reality.
-From the perverse template metaprogramming of C++03, to constexpr variables in C++11, to the gradual relaxation of restrictions in constexpr functions from C++14 to C++23, moving more and more operations to compile time.
-To today’s static reflection, C++ is gradually breaking free from the clutches of template metaprogramming.
-All those old template metaprogramming techniques can now be retired!!!
-If you haven’t written old-style template metaprogramming code, you probably can’t appreciate how terrifying it is.
+I’ve spent a long time introducing C++’s static reflection.
+In fact, I’m very fond of C++’s compile-time computation, and I’m also very interested in its history.
+C++’s compile-time computation has been explored step by step, with many wise masters proposing their unique ideas, making the impossible a reality.
+From the abnormal template metaprogramming of C++03, to constexpr variables in C++11, to the gradual relaxation of restrictions in constexpr functions from C++14 to C++23, moving more and more operations to compile time.
+And now, with static reflection, C++ is gradually breaking free from the clutches of template metaprogramming.
+All those old-fashioned template metaprogramming styles can be eliminated!
+If you haven’t written old-style template metaprogramming code before, you probably can’t appreciate how terrible it was.

 To get static reflection into the standard sooner, the author team specifically selected a core subset of the original proposal.
-Hopefully, as the author wishes, static reflection will enter the standard in C++26!
-Of course, the core part enters first, and more useful features will be added later, so this is by no means the entirety of reflection
+I hope, as the author wishes, that static reflection can enter the standard in C++26!
+Of course, the core part will enter first, and then more useful features will be added, so this is by no means the entirety of reflection.